cara-tm/modal_box/README.md

 First, you need to encapsulate your entire content page into a div with a class name `wrapper`.
 Then, place the Modal Box template outside this `wrapper` block.
 Simple!
+Note.
+The default template is white and blue.
+For customization, [see this sample here](https://github.com/cara-tm/modal_box/blob/master/css/custom.css)

 ## IE 8 and below support